Data-Science-Community-SRM/Conjexure-A-Web-App-for-Stock-Market-Forecasting/README.md

 * Download the zip file from our repository and unzip into the desired directory.

-Running Streamlit scripts is amazingly easy.
+Running Streamlit scripts is incredibly easy.
 All you need to do is enter the following line in your terminal.

 ```bash
 streamlit run stockpricepred.py